S1ckret-Labs/family-archive-docs/requirements/user-stories.md

 - Client
 - Support

-## As a Client I want to
+## As a Client I want to...

+### Archive

-- `U_ARCHIVE`: archive my photos and videos reliably, durably, cost-effective, securely as originals for long-term, because I want to have a 100% reliable backup.
+...archive my photos and videos reliably, durably, cost-effective, securely as originals for long-term, because I want to have a 100% reliable backup.

+### UX

-- `U_UX`: have an easy and comprehensive UX, because I want to upload photos without tutorials and with minimal steps required.
+...have UX with minimal steps to complete archival, because I want to upload photos without tutorials and with minimal steps required.

+### Feedback

-- `U_FEEDBACK`: be notified about the state of the system, because I want to understand that my photos and videos are 100% uploaded.
+...be notified about the state of the system, because I want to understand that my photos and videos are 100% uploaded.

+### Pay as you go

-- `U_PAY_AS_YOU_GO`: have pay-as-you-go pricing, because I don't want to pay for unused storage.
+...have pay-as-you-go pricing, because I don't want to pay for unused storage.

+### Pricing transparency

-- `U_PAY_AS_YOU_GO_FEEDBACK`: be communicated transparently about pricing, because I want to know how&why I am charged exactly that amount of money.
+...be communicated transparently about pricing, because I want to know how&why I am charged exactly that amount of money.

+### Auto sort
-- `U_AUTOMATIC_SORTING`: my photos and videos automatically sorted in folders, because it's hard and time consuming to sort by hand.
+...my photos and videos automatically sorted in folders, because it's hard and time consuming to sort by hand.

-- `U_ORIGINAL_STRUCTURE`: keep my existing folder structure, because I want to migrate without losing any structure.
+### 3-2-1

+...have a software that can perform 3-2-1 backup automatically. (e.g. local drive, hard drive, cloud).

+### Sync from a device

-- `U_SYNC`: set a folder on my PC to automatically sync with cloud, because I want to be sure that every photo is backed up in cloud.
+...set a folder on my PC to automatically sync with cloud, because I want to be sure that every photo is backed up in cloud.

+### Original folder structure

+...keep my existing folder structure, because I want to migrate without losing any structure.

+### Share

-- `U_SHARING`: share my account with other family members, because I want all family photos to be in one place and so other family members could have access to photos.
+...share my account with other family members, because I want all family photos to be in one place and so other family members could have access to photos.

+### Recover

-- `U_RECOVERY`: have a solid account recovery process, because I want to restore my account even if I lost my email & password.
+...have a solid account recovery process, because I want to restore my account even if I lost my email & password.
-- `U_321`: have a software that can perform 3-2-1 backup automatically. (e.g. local drive, hard drive, cloud).